All Episodes

 These guys want to spend like John Edwards in a beauty salon or some such thing.

-Um that's being said as uh cited as one of the best pull quotes of the night.
+That's being said, cited as one of the best pull quotes of the night.

-But I'll tell you what, I think to still say this if one of these guys would would just take over the debate and start attacking Democrats, whatever the questions are, uh they'd score a lot more points with voters, which I think is the point here.
+But I'll tell you what, I think I still say this, if one of these guys would just take over the debate and start attacking Democrats, whatever the questions are, they'd score a lot more points with voters, which I think is the point here.

 It got the debate going, and it was far superior to MSNBC.

-The issue today is the Democrats, the American left, uh liberals, etc., etc., and how our guys are going to deal with them.
+The issue today is the Democrats, the American left, liberals, et cetera, et cetera, and how our guys are going to deal with them.

 Are they going to try to appease them?